 Put simply, opportunity cost is defined as the loss of other alternatives when an option is chosen.
 The question isn’t whether something works; almost everything does to some extent.
 The question is really whether something works more effectively, relative to the time and effort invested, than the other options forgone.

-For example, if you ask the teachers in your school to spend an average of five minutes a day pointlessly tracking which pupils have met all of the curriculum objectives – something usually done because it presents a façade of rigorous assessment to visitors – then that is your choice; it is your duty, however, to also recognise that the time spent on this equates to sixteen hours per year that could have been spent on planning, discussing practice, reading or any other number of beneficial activities.
+For example, if as the subject leader you ask the teachers in your school to spend an average of five minutes a day pointlessly tracking which pupils have met all of the curriculum objectives – something usually done because it presents a façade of rigorous assessment to visitors – then that is your choice; it is your duty, however, to also recognise that the time spent on this equates to sixteen hours per year that could have been spent on planning, discussing practice, reading or any other number of beneficial activities.

 Equally, asking for just two hours per week of individualized marking in mathematics books equates to 78 hours per year – roughly two solid weeks of full time work per teacher.

 You might reasonably decide that such marking is a perfectly valuable use of that time.
 My point is that you must always consider what else could have been done with that time and whether the alternative might have had a more positive impact on the learning of mathematics in your school and the well-being of your colleagues.

 Read more: Why I banned marking by Clare Sealy